Is there an active alumni network?

 The Clinton Foundation makes no promises or commitments of employment after the internship.
 If you do apply to a posted position at the Clinton Foundation, in order to be considered, you will need to receive at least an excellent rating on your intern evaluation as well as your supervisor’s support.

 We also have a few events geared towards employment.
-We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff the three New York City offices to discuss your career interests.
+We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff from the three New York City offices to discuss your career interests.
 Additionally we have a Career Panel near the end of each term with 3-4 speakers from various sectors who give advice regarding entering their respective fields.
 Also, many of our Brown Bag Lectures show you some of the different choices out there, from jobs to schools.

 Are there any software programs that I should highlight in my application?